mollyfish/ImageProcessing/README.md

 Many thanks, Vishnu!

+## Place image file in the correct directory:

+Find an appropriate TIFF image to manipulate.
+Place it in MyApp/bin/Debug (the same directory as MyApp.exe).
+If you do not place your file here, even if you pass in a relative path so the program can locate your file, the program will error out because it cannot write the new file to the correct location.

 ## To blur an image:

 Open the Project > Properties window, and navigate to the Application tab.
 Select the Blur file from the Startup Object menu.
 This will tell VS to run the main() from that file.